jimtie/Rooster-Grin-Front-End-Dev-Test/README.md

   3. What you enjoyed the most and why
     Use Sketch prototype as reference to do the programming work.

-If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com
+If you have any questions please feel free to email me (Jimmy) at jimmychen.xin@gmail.com
-# Rooster-Grin-Front-End-Dev-Test